UPPMAX/HPC-python/docs/day2/IDEs.rst

    * Create a Virtual env using your faviroute package manager and install the packages.
    * For an extra challenge: Run the same code in .ipynb format in your IDE.
 This requires you to install jupyter notebook in your virtual environment.

-   .. admonition:: Solving linear system of equations and optimiztion task using Scipy
+   .. admonition:: Solving linear system of equations and optimization task using Scipy
       :class: dropdown

       Install ``Scipy`` for the following example.